HEMANTHKUMAR7429/Project-Management-simulation-of-College-management-system/README.md

 # 📘 Project Management Simulation – College Management System

-This repository contains a complete simulation of a software development project for a **College Management System**, focusing on **Project Management practices** suitable for fresher-level learning.
+This repository contains a complete simulation of a software development project for a **College Management System**, focusing on **Project Management practices**
-It showcases the creation and documentation of all essential project management artifacts, along with practical Agile tracking using **Jira**.

 ---